KIT-IAI/rapidPF/casefile_test_record/README.md

   - for the subsystem, it takes too long to converge

-  - 1654-30 case faces converge issues
+  - 1654-30 case faces converge issues (ALADIN / solver)

-- ALADIN-$/alpha$ issue
+    - problem fixed by releasing lower and upper boundary,i.e., `lb` and `ub` for active and reactive power.

-  - critical issues with 1654-30 test, i.e. with 30 connections
+- Issue with merging subsystems: how to merging them in a more `nature` way